vinudb/boating-ui-app/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-#This is frontend code challenge given by Zizoo

-# LIVE URL FOR THIS TASK IS https://zizoo-frontend-task.herokuapp.com/

 A list of boat options for the holiday are rendered in the dynamic boatcard component.

 To view the output in the development mode, follow the steps as given below: